arko9699/bonk/cases/bonk-pla-oring-case/readme.md

       * An MX switch plate (dxf given at the top directory may be used as is)
       * Gummy O-ring (similar to the ones used by [Bakeneko](https://github.com/kkatano/bakeneko-60)), recommended dimensions are 143mm ID, 3.53mm CS

-   Option B : Use [this](https://github.com/EagleVee/keyboards/tree/master/oring-plateless-kit) for a Plateless Experience
+   Option B : Use [EagleVee's Plateless O-Ring Kit](https://github.com/EagleVee/keyboards/tree/master/oring-plateless-kit) for a plateless experience